Team Check-in/Registration will take place onsite prior to your first game.

 - Casts, splints or body braces made of a hard substance in its final form such as leather, rubber, plastic, plaster or fiberglass must be covered on all exterior surfaces with no less than 1⁄2 inch thick, high density polyurethane, or an alternate material of the same thickness and similar physical properties to protect the injury.
 A medical release for the injured player signed by a licensed physician must be available at the game site.
 Players may not play with these casts without the approval of the Referee.

-F. No Heading Rule: effective 7/1/16 for all league or tournament U11 and younger games are prohibited from deliberately striking a soccer ball with any portion of their head (aka heading).
+F. No Heading Rule for all U11 and younger games.
+Players are prohibited from deliberately striking a soccer ball with any portion of their head (aka heading).
 The rule is as follows:

 - If a U11 or younger player engages in heading a soccer ball during the tournament the parents /guardians and the player accept the risk and/or peril of doing so.